Pre study activity

 QUICKWRITE Do you consider it an act of bravery to face pain on your own, or does it take courage for you to open up to other people.
 Write a paragraph about this on your blog.
 Headline: Is it Brave to suffer in silence.
 This lesson plan was found here.

 - Read the short story “A day’s wait“.
 You will find the short story here.
+You can also listen to it below.

 - Write a post on your blog about the short story.
 Look at your study sheet first and be sure to include the following in your post: The Lost Generation, an influential style, fact becomes fiction.
 Style, here word choice, sentence structure and dialogue.
 Characterization analysis.
 Hemmingway’s style, read the lines 65-83 and comment on the style used there.
 Is it a good example of Hemmingway’s writing style?
 In your answer use evidence from the passage.